Granata-R/DOT-IOT-Log-Explorer/README.md

 # DOT-IOT-Log-Explorer

 DOT-IOT-Log-Explorer is a Python/MATLAB software for broad analysis of electrophysiological data from freely behaving animals.

-DOT-IOT-Log-Explorer can be used for broad visualization and quantitative analysis of spectral properties, movement patterns, sleep patterns, neuronal activity, and phase-amplitude coupling, during specified time windows or behaviorally relevant epochs.
+It can be used for broad visualization and quantitative analysis of spectral properties, movement patterns, sleep patterns, neuronal activity, and phase-amplitude coupling, during specified time windows or behaviorally relevant epochs.

+DOT-IOT-Log-Explorer was created by Rocco Granata as tailored software for the neuropsychopharmacology laboratory of Dr. Elvira De Leonibus.
-DOT-IOT-Log-Explorer is made of around 20k lines of custom Python/MATLAB code.
-It leverages compatibility with state-of-the-art computational tools in systems neuroscience.
-These include SpikeInterface (for standardized data extraction), Kilosort (for spike sorting), AccuSleep (for semi-automated sleep segmentation), ANY-maze (for manual review of behavior through key logs.)
+It is made of around 20k lines of custom Python/MATLAB code and leverages compatibility with state-of-the-art tools in systems neuroscience.
+These include [SpikeInterface](https://github.com/SpikeInterface/spikeinterface) (for standardized data extraction), [Kilosort](https://github.com/MouseLand/Kilosort) (for spike sorting), [AccuSleep](https://github.com/zekebarger/AccuSleep) (for semi-automated sleep segmentation), [ANY-maze](https://www.any-maze.com/) (for manual review of behavior through key logs.)

-## Credits
-The software was created by Rocco Granata with inputs from Diletta Cavezza.
-The recipient lab is the neuropsychopharmacology laboratory of Dr. Elvira De Leonibus.

 ## Requirements and limitings factors

-### OS
-Our workflow has been tested on **Windows** only, though the entire workflow should work on other operative systems by doing small changes.
+- So far, the workflow has been tested on **Windows** only.

-### Python + Jupyter + SpikeInterface
-**Python (Jupyter)** is always needed to preprocess the recording files.
-Since the pipeline assumes to preprocess the recording files via **SpikeInterface (always needed)**, please use the SpikeInterface installation guide to get Python + SpikeInterface.
+- **Python (Jupyter)** is always needed to preprocess the recording files.
+Since the pipeline assumes to preprocess the recording files via **SpikeInterface (always needed)**, please use the [SpikeInterface guides](https://github.com/SpikeInterface/spikeinterface) to set up the environment.

-### MATLAB
-**MATLAB** is required.
+- **MATLAB** is required.
 Any version above **R2019** should work fine.
 Ensure that you have installed these add-ons:

 1) **Image Processing Toolbox** (always required);